Every day I’m proving how much I never needed him (Chaque jour, je le prouve… Nunca le necesité)

 With some man depressed, or leading his own parade

-And every day I prove how little I really need
+Every day I prove how little I really need

 Note